SharePoint/sp-dev-docs/docs/solution-guidance/Call-web-services-from-SharePoint-workflows.md

 ![Screenshot that shows the start page for the sample add-in with update for proxy workflow add-in](media/29a447b3-f17d-441f-b428-dd2a34285bb6.png)

-That button calls a method in the Controllers\PartSuppliersController.cs file that creates a new entry in the **Part Suppliers** list on the add-in web.
+The **Create** button calls a method in the Controllers\PartSuppliersController.cs file that creates a new entry in the **Part Suppliers** list on the add-in web.
 The **Create** method in that file calls the **Add** method that is defined in the Services\PartSuppliersService.cs file.
 Both are shown in the following two code examples.

 **Create method**